 Salt is essential to life; without it we die.
 We are equipped with salt taste buds, and we need salt for protein and carbohydrate digestion, adrenal function, cellular metabolism and brain development.

 Unrefined salt provides us with many trace minerals that are also essential to life.
 Most of the soil that grows our fruits and vegetables (even organic) is mineral poor, so a pinch of rich salt provides our bodies with minerals it requires.

 Salt has been considered a valuable and useful substance for thousands of years by cultures throughout the world.
 How is it possible that what’s traditionally been considered a healthy and helpful substance could suddenly prove so threatening?

 While there are plenty of studies to support low-sodium diet claims, the fact is that there are plenty of studies that prove the opposite.

 Research by epidemiologist Michael Alderman stresses it isn’t in everyone’s best interest to eat a low sodium diet to control blood pressure, and doing so may actually even do more harm than good for many people.
 After an extensive study, Alderman found that patients who consumed the LEAST sodium had the MOST cardiovascular complications and myocardial infarctions.

 While some individuals who are “salt sensitive” may benefit from restricting sodium intake, the long term health complications and negative side effects of going low-salt are more likely to be problematic for the general population.

-The Weston A. Price Foundation has compiled extensive historical and cultural evidence that that culprit in poor cardiovascular health and other “sodium” related issues is in fact tied to the onslaught of processed foods.
+The Weston A. Price Foundation has compiled extensive historical and cultural evidence suggesting that the culprit in poor cardiovascular health and other “sodium” related issues is in fact tied to the onslaught of processed foods.
 Their book, Nourishing Traditions, contains a wealth of information and wisdom regarding food choices and preparation for optimal nutrition.